zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 ### A Map of the Case Studies

 We have looked at three different engines.
-We can compare them by asking one question: **"How much help does the group need from the manual to keep the story moving?"**
+We can compare them by asking one question: **"How much help does the group need from the manual to keep the fiction moving?"**

 1.  **24XX**: Minimal help.
 The engine is a silent referee.
 It gives you a setting and then gets out of the way.
 It requires a generative group that can fill the silence when the rules offer none.
 2.  **Breathless**: Active help.
 The engine is a pressure cooker.
 It provides a constant, mechanical sense of urgency that forces the fiction to pivot toward desperation, even if the group is flags.